Carrots indeed protect your eyesight. They’re rich in powerful carotenoids, such as beta-carotene, lutein and zeaxanthin.

 We need a diet rich in vitamin C, vitamin E, zinc, beta-carotene (a form of vitamin A), lutein, and zeaxanthin.

 Last, but not least, consider consuming moringa powder for your eye health.
 Moringa powder is one of the best food supplements for your eyesight.
 It’s rich in beta-carotene, lutein, zeaxanthin, vitamin E, and vitamin C. Certainly, moringa powder is a true superfood.
 A teaspoon daily is enough.
-It’s a cheap food supplement that protects your eyes.
+You can buy moringa powder on Amazon.